-"Information processing systems are [...] accessible [...] if people with disabilities
+"Information processing systems are [...] accessible [...] if people with disabilities assistance in general.

-- can find, access and use them - without it being exceptionally difficulty for them and - without them requiring any third-party assistance in general.
+- can find, access and use them

+- without it being exceptionally difficult for them and

+- without them requiring any third-party

-The use of special tools for disabilities is allowed."
-(BGG § 4)
+The use of special tools for disabilities is allowed" (BGG § 4)